Warning: Last items in stock!

 It’s known that many drugs can have effects on vitamins and other nutritional pathways within the body, although nutritional support programs hardly practised by physicians!
 The ‘Drug nutrition depletion handbook’ is a great source of information to inform patients on what nutrition should be being taken with any particular medicine regime.
 In relation to metformin, it is known to disrupt the vitamin B12 pathway in the body, therefore it is a sensible precaution to ensure that you are taking a good B12 supplement when using metformin.

-We recommend Beyond B12® in combination with metformin use.
+We recommend Vitamin B12 in combination with Metformin use.

 Metformin’s power to help lower glucose levels produced by the liver and absorbed from food is key to improving the level of insulin in the body.
 With balanced insulin levels, the ability to lower cholesterol and the reduction of cravings for fatty foods all mean that metformin becomes a very potent long-term health supplement indeed.